-Con Brio is grateful to Msgr.
-Bride and now Fr.
-Ashe, for permission to sing in Christ the King church, with special thanks to Director of Music Bill Thomas, and to all the church staff, who have been so welcoming and accommodating.
+Con Brio is grateful to Monsignor Thomas R. Bride and the Reverend Joseph C. Ashe, for permission to sing in Christ the King church, with special thanks to William J. Thomas, Director of Music Ministries, and to all the church staff, who have been so welcoming and accommodating.